- 27 May 2022

-Tinos is called “handmade island” or “island of artists“.
+Tinos is full of attractions and is called a “handmade island” or “island of artists“.
 It is the birthplace of great artists who with their works traveled the name of Tinos and Greece to the ends of the world.
-Wherever you go, wherever you look, works of art around you, from the innumerable kilometers of dry stone, the buildings of exceptional beauty for pigeons (pigeon houses), the cells, the farmhouses, the mills and the rare traditional settlements.
-Lintels, fountains, coats of arms, adorn the Tinian houses, an island of intense architectural interest.
+Wherever you go, wherever you look, works of art around you, from the innumerable kilometers of dry stone, the buildings of exceptional beauty for pigeons (pigeon houses), the cells, the farmhouses, the mills, and the rare traditional settlements.
+Lintels, fountains, and coats of arms adorn the Tinian houses, an island of intense architectural interest.

 We highly recommend a visit to the traditional settlements where you will admire many of their works of art.

 The Museum of Traditional Pottery of Tinos is located in the Aetofolia village.
 It features exhibits donated by the residents of the village and the surrounding areas, with the aim of contributing to the recording of the Tinian pottery.
 The museum collection mainly includes jars and various household utensils.

 This imposing, 640-meter-high rock is visible from almost every part of the island.
 If you wish to reach the top, you will have the chance to admire a wonderful 360° view of Tinos, the Aegean Sea, and the neighboring islands.
 This rock is one of the most famous climbing fields in Greece.
 Following the path leading to the top, you will come across the remains of the old castle.